-You have an alteration to one of your two copies of the HFE gene, but not both.
-This is NOT expected to result in iron overload.
+You have an alteration to both of your copies of the HFE gene.
+However, the particular alterations you have are not expected to result in symptoms of iron overload.

 WHAT THIS RESULT MEANS

 Genetic haemochromatosis, also known as hereditary haemochromatosis, is an inherited condition where iron levels in the body slowly build up over many years.
 This build-up of iron, known as iron overload, can cause symptoms.
 If it is not treated, this can damage parts of the body such as the liver, joints, pancreas and heart.